aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/_index.md

 Elevate your graphic design skills with Aspose.PSD for Java tutorials.
 Learn drawing, resizing, blend modes, and transparency verification in a step‑by‑step guide.

 ### [Advanced Image Effects](./advanced-image-effects/)
-Elevate your Java graphic designs with Aspose.PSD!
+Elevate Java graphic designs with Aspose.PSD!
 Master advanced image effects seamlessly – from gradients and patterns to signatures and strokes.

 ### [Java Graphics Drawing](./java-graphics-drawing/)
 Explore Aspose.PSD for Java tutorials on graphics drawing.
 Learn to add strokes, draw shapes, and manipulate PSD files with step‑by‑step guides.